parasoft/soatest-cucumber/tutorial.md

 # Parasoft SOAtest-Cucumber Tutorial

-This tutorial provides step-by-step instructions for how to test the web application Parabank by executing a [Cucumber](https://cucumber.io) test scenario using [Parasoft SOAtest](https://www.parasoft.com/product/soatest/).
+This tutorial provides step-by-step instructions for how to test the web application ParaBank by executing a [Cucumber](https://cucumber.io) test scenario using [Parasoft SOAtest](https://www.parasoft.com/product/soatest/).